Software-engineering-team12/snakegame/README.md

     - When the game is over, the nickname input window appears.
 Enter a nickname to save your score and nickname.
   <br>

-  ### 3. When you press the ESE key while the game is in progress
+  ### 3. When you press the ES key while the game is in progress
   The Ingame Menu appears<br>

     * RESUME